 THE SUNSCREEN PARADOX?

 To apply (or not to apply) sunscreen is still a matter of scientific debate.
-Some studies show that sunscreen does not block out the absorption of vitamin D, while some dermatologist recommend a more moderate option by applying sunscreen on your face, and allow your arms and legs to get a small amount of unprotected sun exposure (around 15 minutes max), before applying sunscreen or covering up.
+Some studies show that sunscreen does not block out the absorption of vitamin D, while some dermatologists recommend a more moderate option by applying sunscreen on your face, and allow your arms and legs to get a small amount of unprotected sun exposure (around 15 minutes maximum), before applying sunscreen or covering up.

-Still, there is a legitimate concern that too much sun exposure can damage skin and cause skin cancer, exposing the skin to UV rays for long periods of time will not increase vitamin D levels any further, which is why a balanced approach to sun exposure is most likely your best bet to avoid the risk of skin cancer and yet get an adequate dose of sunshine.
+Still, there is a legitimate concern that too much sun exposure can damage skin and cause skin cancer.
+Exposing the skin to UV rays for long periods of time will not increase vitamin D levels any further, which is why a balanced approach to sun exposure is most likely your best bet to avoid the risk of skin cancer and yet get an adequate dose of sunshine.